Nikon Nikkor Z 24-70mm F2.8 S lens review: Nikon’s best 24-70mm to date

 Auto-focus is impressively fast as well, though I didn’t have a Nikkor F version to try side-by-side, I doubt many people, even sports photographers, would be left wanting.
 Granted the Nikon Z 7 may not be the most appropriate camera for sports, but the Nikon Z 6 isn’t exactly a slouch (though obviously no Nikon D5).

-What’s really impressive about this lens though, besides the sharpness which is excellent, is the very low lateral chromatic aberration.
+What’s impressive about this lens though, besides the excellent sharpness, is the very low lateral chromatic aberration.
 That was always quite high with the previous Nikkor F models and that and the distortion, build and general handling never really impressed me.
-This is the first Nikkor 24-70mm F2.8 from Nikon in recent times to really stand out and if cost isn’t a concern, this lens is well worth checking out.
+This is the first Nikkor 24-70mm F2.8 from Nikon in recent times to stand out and if cost isn’t a concern, this lens is well worth checking out.
 It’s quite possibly the best 24-70mm F2.8 currently available.

 Check Prices and Availability